pairing4good/km__html-css__013-width-height-and-border-radius/README.md

 The `index.html` file
-- should style the `heading` class with a font size of 50 pixels
-- should style the `heading` class with a bold font
+- should style the `sized-pic` id with a 50px width and a 60px height
-- should style the `heading` class with a font type of 'Lucida Grande'
+- should style the `rounded-pic` id with rounded corners of 15px
-- should style the `heading` class with centered text
-- should style the `heading` class with lowercase letters
+- should style the `circle-pic` so that it displays as a complete circle

 Resources:
 - https://www.w3schools.com/cssref/pr_font_font-size.asp